OpenScienceLabs/opensciencelabs.github.io/pages/blog/first-time-contributors/index.md

 Choosing between GitHub Flow and GitFlow depends on your team's specific needs and project requirements:

 - **GitHub Flow**: Ideal for teams focused on continuous delivery, rapid iteration, and simplicity.
-This is most used in a bunch of proyects.
+This is most used in a bunch of projects.
 - **GitFlow**: Suited for larger projects with longer release cycles, strict versioning, and a more structured approach to development.

 While both workflows have their merits, it's essential to assess your team's workflow preferences, project size, and release cycle frequency before making a decision.